 BMI is a part of Standard Industries, a global industrial company that operates the world's largest roofing and waterproofing businesses, including 180-plus manufacturing facilities and 15,000 employees across 80 different countries.
 BMI strives to be the preferred partner in our markets with a comprehensive portfolio of residential and commercial brands, and the technical expertise to complete the most demanding jobs.
 Our overall vision for tax is to support our business purpose whilst ensuring compliance with our regulatory and legal obligations.
 Our strategic tax objectives below ensure we achieve our vision for tax alongside our wider commercial objectives.

 In practice, to ensure risks are mitigated and processes are improved, we aim to review key controls and test their design and operating effectiveness.
 We believe documenting existing key controls and our review procedures are important to ensuring our control system operates effectively.
-We operate a decentralised approach with clear lines of escalation, with the regional tax teams and local CFOs in control of timely reporting and escalating tax risks when appropriate.
+We operate a decentralised approach with clear lines of escalation, including for BMI’s UK operations, with the regional tax teams and local CFOs in control of timely reporting and escalating tax risks when appropriate.

 Whilst we do not have rigid levels of acceptable risk defined as part of our internal control system, we rely on our local teams to consider the likelihood and impact of each area of risk and escalate as appropriate.
 As described above, we have a support system in place to ensure our local teams are supported in their judgements.